-It took many years, but finally someone was able to crack the code and the Rosetta Stone proved to be the key to understanding Egyptian hieroglyphics.
-Jean-François Champollion was the first to crack the code using the stone in 1822.
+It took many years, but finally someone was able to crack the code.
+The Rosetta Stone proved to be the key to understanding Egyptian hieroglyphics.
+Jean-François Champollion used it and was the first to crack the code in 1822.
 The world was never the same since.
 In the years that followed, scholars flocked to Egypt to learn all they could about Ancient Egyptian life and knowing how to read hieroglyphics made this much easier.
 Most of what we know today about Ancient Egypt is thanks to Pierre-François Bouchard's discovery in 1799.